Arts and Lectures Committee

 - Writers at Roane State Reading Series - Authors from RSCC and the region present excerpts from their published works and discuss research, writing as craft, and the process of publishing before answering audience questions.

 - October 20, 2022: Princess Theater, 6:30 PM, Nosferatu, 100th anniversary of the silent movie.
-Speaker on German Expressionism TBA.
-Attendees are welcome to come in vampire costume and participate in a parade.
+Speaker on German Expressionism.
+Attendees were welcome to come in vampire costume and participate in a parade.

 - September 21, 2022: Patrick Wensink, Assistant Professor of Creative Writing at Lincoln Memorial University, presented and read from his next book, The Great Black Swamp.
 This is an account of a 2014 ecological disaster and how his family is partially responsible.
 Watch online.